open-cli-tools/chokidar-cli/README.md

                           Effective when --polling is set         [default: 300] --verbose               When set, output is more verbose and human readable.
                                                       [boolean] [default: false]
+  --silent                When set, internal messages of chokidar-cli won't be
-  -h, --help              Show help                                    [boolean] -v, --version           Show version number                          [boolean]
+                          written.                    [boolean] [default: false] -h, --help              Show help                                    [boolean] -v, --version           Show version number                          [boolean]